 Foreman added that the new procedures were tested in dozens of stores and resulted in improved associate morale and a better in-store experience.

 Despite the layoffs, Circuit City expects to end the year with more hires than fires as it continues to add staff in such growth areas as its firedog IT and home installation service.
+The restructuring, Foreman said, will put the company on better footing to achieve long-term growth and success.

 Goldman Sachs analyst Matthew Fassler observed in a research note that the HQ layoffs could save Circuit City an additional $15 million to $20 million annually, although the savings from in-store staffing shifts were already accounted for in the company’s previously announced $110 million cost cutting.
 “While we view this additional savings as a potential positive,” he wrote, “we are maintaining current estimates as it sounds like business trends are still under pressure.”